Sterling D. Plumpp

-Sterling Dominic Plumpp (born January 30, 1940) is an American poet, educator, editor, and critic.
+Sterling Dominic Plumpp (born January 30, 1940) is an American poet and critic.
 He has written numerous books, including Hornman (1996), Harriet Tubman (1996), Ornate With Smoke (1997), Half Black, Half Blacker (1970), and The Mojo Hands Call, I Must Go (1982).
 Some of his work was included in The Best American Poetry 1996.
 He was an advisor for the television production of the documentary The Promised Land.
 Plumpp was awarded the Chicago Literary Hall of Fame's Fuller Award for lifetime achievement in September 2019.

 Life and work

 Born in Clinton, Mississippi, Plumpp was raised by his maternal grandparents, Mattie and Victor Emmanuel Plumpp, on the cotton plantation where they worked as sharecroppers.
 Working with them in the fields, Plumpp and his brother did not attend school until they were eight or nine years old and could walk the 10 miles to the school.
 At the age of 16, Plumpp converted to Catholicism.

 He won a scholarship to St. Benedict's College in Atchison, Kansas, where he discovered Greek literature and James Baldwin's work, and was inspired to become a writer.
 He left after two years, and in 1962 traveled north to Chicago, Illinois.
-There he found work in a post office.
+There, he found work in a post office.
 Eventually he enrolled at Roosevelt University, majoring in psychology, while continuing to read widely.
 He earned a B.A. degree in 1968 and an M.A. in 1971.

 Plumpp's first book of poetry, Portable Soul, was published in 1969.
 Since then, he has edited and contributed to various anthologies, as well as publishing further collections of poetry, and in 1972 a non-fiction work entitled Black Rituals, "about behavior that supports oppression of the Black community".
 In a February 2022 interview, Plumpp said about Black Rituals: "I did not want to write a book about Black psychology per se; I simply wanted to culturally account for how the unique African Americans believed and expressed their beliefs.
 There are times when I am talking about Black beauty as expressed in the Harlem Renaissance and the Black Arts Movement of the 1960s.
 I was looking for a way to culturally position concepts of beauty and art in the two cultural/literary movements.
 I wrote Black Rituals at a time when I became intently aware that I am really a Black peasant, a child of the Mississippi soil, baptized in a Saturday-afternoon lake and nourished to a conversionary experience whereby Christ showed me a sign that I had been saved.
 I was rural.
 Country folk knew hot dust broiling feet in summers.
 Somehow I learned to read.
 I left the South for the North, but I have not lost those southern roots."